List of EastEnders characters introduced in 2022

 EastEnders is a BBC soap opera that first aired on 19 February 1985.
 The following is a list of characters that first appeared in 2022, in order of first appearance.
 All characters are introduced by the show's senior executive producer, Kate Oates, executive producer, Jon Sen, or his successor, Chris Clenshaw.
 The first character to be introduced is Nina Gupta (Hersha Verity) in February, who was introduced as the new GP.
 Lewis Butler (Aidan O'Callaghan), a man that Kathy Beale (Gillian Taylforth) hires as the manager of her bar, was introduced in April, and Omar Lye-Fook debuted in July as Avery Baker, the brother of established character Mitch Baker (Roger Griffiths).
 He was followed by his sons, Finley (Ashley Byam) and Felix (Matthew James Morrison).
 Nina's stepson, Ravi Gulati (Aaron Thiara), was also introduced in July.
 Suki Panesar's (Balvinder Sopal) husband and the father of the Panesar children, Nish (Navin Chowdhry), made his debut in September and Reiss Colwell (Jonny Freeman), a relative of Dot Cotton (June Brown) and a love interest for Sonia Fowler (Natalie Cassidy) is introduced at the end of December.
 Additionally, multiple other characters have appeared throughout the year.

 Nina Gupta

 Doctor Nina Gupta, played by Hersha Verity, made her first appearance on 10 February and departed on 9 November.
-She is a doctor who tends to Kheerat Panesar (Jaz Deol) when he suffers food poisoning after eating a sandwich that he bought from Stacey's Baps.
+She made a one-off unannounced return on 20 April 2026.
+Nina is a doctor who tends to Kheerat Panesar (Jaz Deol) when he suffers food poisoning after eating a sandwich that he bought from Stacey's Baps.
 She reappears when Stacey Slater (Lacey Turner) brings her mother Jean (Gillian Wright) to a doctors appointment when she is convinced that Jean is having a manic episode.
 After Suki Panesar (Balvinder Sopal) buys a doctor's surgery, she hires Nina to run it alongside daughter Ash Panesar (Gurlaine Kaur Garcha).

+Nina is later revealed to be the wife of Ranveer Gulati (Anil Goutam) and the adoptive stepmother of Ravi Gulati (Aaron Thiara).
+When Ravi saves Suki from Ranveer, he ends up killing him.
+The only person who knows this is Nina, and it is revealed that she and Ravi are having an affair.
+Nina and Ravi frame Suki for Ranveer's murder, but this is covered up by the Panesar family, and Kheerat later takes the blame for it.
+However, Ravi chooses his family over Nina, leading her to leave angrily after telling Ravi he was never good enough for her.

+In April 2026, Ravi's partner, Priya Nandra-Hart (Sophie Khan Levy), rushes him to the hospital after he hurts himself in the leg while he is struggling mentally.
+Ravi is surprised to find that Nina is his doctor.
+While she is carrying out Ravi's risk assessment, she encourages him to take his upcoming therapy seriously before declaring that his mental health is the result of karma from his bad actions.